For A Successful Video, Start With Your Viewers

 Knowing your audience also allows you to be more personal in your messaging.
 Use language through interviews, voiceover narration and even the graphics on the screen – that resonate with me, as your viewer.

 If your video is intended to welcome employees, you can craft the interviews or narration around motivating your new hires by allowing them to experience through video what’s most special about your organization.
 You may even find this type of video and style re-energizes your existing team.
 After all, it’s always good to remind people of their why.
 Why they choose you as an employer and what they love about their work.
 Win.
 Win.
 If you’re connecting with supporters or customers, make them fall in love with your organization or brand.
+If you want your employees to communicate effectively and better contribute to your company’s goals, check this link right here now.

 This is how you cultivate loyalty.
 Know me (as your viewer).
 Engage me.
 Make me feel something.